Hercules A

-Hercules A is a bright astronomical radio source in the constellation Hercules corresponding to the galaxy 3C 348.
+Hercules A, or 3C 348, is a bright astronomical radio source galaxy in the constellation Hercules.
+It is an elliptical galaxy, and the origin of one of the largest known astronomical radio sources, emanating 459,820 light years on either side of its point of origin, making the feature nearly a million light years across.
+Hercules A was first catalogued by astronomers at the University of Cambridge in April 1961 in a paper published to The Observatory.

 Observation

-During a survey of bright radio sources in the mid-20th century, astronomers found a very bright radio source in the constellation Hercules.
-The radio source is strongest in the middle range frequency and emits synchrotron radiation, suggesting the source of radio emission may be gravitational interaction.
-In 1959, astronomers from the Radio Astronomy Group (later the Cavendish Astrophysics Group) detected the radio source using the Cambridge Interferometer of the Cavendish Observatory in Cambridge University in the United Kingdom, including it in the Third Cambridge Catalogue of Radio Sources (3C) as 3C 348, the 348th object detected by the survey.
+During a survey of bright radio sources in the mid-20th century, astronomers found a very bright radio source in the constellation Hercules corresponding to an elliptical galaxy.
+Its strength in the middle range frequency and emission of synchrotron radiation suggested the source of radio emission may be undergoing a gravitational interaction.

+In April 1961, astronomers from the Radio Astronomy Group, later the Cavendish Astrophysics Group, detected the radio source using the Cambridge Interferometer of the Mullard Radio Astronomy Observatory at Cambridge University in the United Kingdom, including it in the Third Cambridge Catalogue of Radio Sources (3C) as 3C 348, the 348th object detected by the survey.

 Characteristics

 Galaxy

 The galaxy, 3C 348, is a supergiant elliptical galaxy.
 It is located inside a poor galaxy cluster with an X-ray luminosity of L_{bol} = 4.8 × 10^{37} W. 3C 348 is classified as type E3 to E4 of the updated Hubble–de Vaucouleurs extended galaxy morphological classification scheme.
 It has a companion galaxy, shown appearing as a secondary nucleus, indicating it is merging.

 3C 348, the galaxy located in the center of the image, appears to be a relatively normal elliptical galaxy in visible light.
 When imaged in radio waves, however, plasma jets over one million light years long appear.
-Detailed analyses indicate that the galaxy is actually over 1,000 times more massive (approx. ×10^15 solar mass) than our Milky Way Galaxy, and the central black hole is nearly 1,000 times more massive than the black hole at our Milky Way's center, one of the largest known.
-The physics that creates the jets is poorly understood, with a likely energy source being matter ejected perpendicular to the accretion disc of the central black hole which has grown more times than 1.7×10^8 solar mass, enough to produce a shock front in the cluster's interstellar medium.
+Detailed analyses indicate that the galaxy is actually over 1,000 times more massive (approx. ×10^15 solar mass) than our Milky Way Galaxy, and the central black hole is nearly 1,000 times more massive than the black hole at our Milky Way's center, making it one of the largest known.
+The physics that creates the jets is poorly understood, with a likely energy source being matter ejected perpendicular to the accretion disc of the central black hole which has grown more than 1.7×10^8 solar mass, large enough to produce a shock front in the cluster's interstellar medium.